ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-enterprise-access.md

 <table border='1'>
 <tr>
-<td>This content is a version of the Code of Connection Standard, May 2013.<br/>
+<td>This content is a version of the MoJ Enterprise Access, May 2015.<br/>
 This is Legacy IA Policy.
 It is under review and likely to be withdrawn or substantially revised soon.
 Please contact us before using this on a new project: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=moj-enterprise-access">itpolicycontent@digital.justice.gov.uk</a>.</td>
 </tr>
 </table>